-Gluten-free pancakes that are light, fluffy and so full of flavor!
-They are going to be a new family favorite recipe whether you eat gluten-free or not… They are THAT good!
-Plus, they can be made in only 20 minutes.
+Gluten free pancakes are light, fluffy and so full of flavor!
+The secret to the fluffiness is in the blend of gluten-free flour we use.
+This family favorite breakfast can be made in only 20 minutes.

-You are going to love how fluffy these hotcakes are!
-They are just sweet enough to enjoy with a pat of butter or perfect with more sweetness like you can find in our buttermilk syrup we usually use on our oatmeal pancakes.
+You are going to love how fluffy these hotcakes are.
+They are just sweet enough to enjoy with a pat of butter or perfect with more sweetness with buttermilk syrup like you can find in our oat flour pancakes.

 Ok so we do use a few different gluten-free flours to get the perfect taste and texture in these pancakes.
 I don’t want it to seem overwhelming though.